dashpay/platform/packages/js-dapi-client/README.md

 You will then have access to many components :

 - `Explorer` will allow you to perform some command on the Insight-API of a masternode (chosen randomnly on a validated list).
 As it will use some `Discover` methods in order to get the Insight Candidate, calling an Explorer call will first perform an init of Discover (and therefore will fetch and validate the list) before returning the value.
 Make a note that this will be performed only once.

 - `Blockchain` will allow you to have access to some components such as : getting an object stored in your in-mem db, or validate multiple blocks, calculate the next difficulty.
 The initialization must be done by yourself using : `await SDK.Blockchain.init()` in order to beneficiate theses function.
+Make note that by default it will connect to a randomnly selected insight-api by websocket and will listen to all block.
+When a block is emitter by the API, it will add it in the blockchain.
+This comportement can be disable by passing to init the corresponding options (see below).
 Using `SDK.Blockchain.chain` enable you to use the [blockchain-spv-dash](https://github.com/snogcel/blockchain-spv-dash) methods

 - `tools` will allow to access to some of the dependencies of the SDK.
 Most notably, you have access to :